marksteve/til/til.md

 # Today I Learned

+## 2017-06-08
+- https://pressly.github.io/sup/ - Super simple deployment tool - just Unix - think of it like 'make' for a network of servers

 ## 2017-06-05
 - https://github.com/pinterest/bonsai - Understand the tree of dependencies inside your webpack bundles, and trim away the excess